Baguio: Healthcare

 Baguio's healthcare is mainly provided by various private corporations.
-Private hospitals that operates in the city are the Baguio Medical Center, BCU-Santo Niño de Jesus Medical Center Foundation, Notre Dame de Chartres Hospital, Pines City Doctors' Hospital and Saint Louis University's Hospital of Sacred Heart.
-The BCU-Santo Niño de Jesus Medical Center Foundation ceased operations on 2009 due to financial reasons but was reopened during the COVID-19 pandemic with the local government refurbishing it as an isolation center for COVID-19 patients.
-In early 2019, several groups were eyeing to establish a hospital in Barangay Scout Barrio, however, it was met with opposition.
-As of March 2019, the project has been shelved.
+Private hospitals operating in the city are the Baguio Medical Center, BCU-Santo Niño de Jesus Medical Center Foundation, Parkway Medical Center, Notre Dame de Chartres Hospital, Pines City Doctors' Hospital and Saint Louis University's Hospital of Sacred Heart.
+The BCU-Santo Niño de Jesus Medical Center Foundation ceased operations in 2009 due to financial reasons but was reopened during the COVID-19 pandemic with the local government refurbishing it as an isolation center for COVID-19 patients.
+It was eventually idled at the end of the COVID-19 pandemic.

+In early 2019, several groups were eyeing to establish a hospital in Barangay Scout Barrio, but was met with opposition; as of March 2019, the project has been shelved.

 The Baguio City Health Services Office is the office responsible for the health care programs provided by the city government, operating 16 health centers and 15 satellite clinics.
 Baguio hosts the Baguio General Hospital and Medical Center or BGHMC, a tertiary state-owned hospital administered and operated by the Department of Health.
-It is the sole government hospital in the city as well as the largest government tertiary hospital in the entire CAR region.
+It is the sole government hospital in the city and the largest government tertiary hospital in the Cordillera Administrative Region.

 Education

 Education is a major contributor to the economy of Baguio.
 Considered as the "Educational Center of the North", the city has a transient student population who migrate to the city to attend tertiary education.

-Baguio is the center of education in the Northern Philippines due to high performances in various professional licensure exams as well as adherence to high educational quality standards, housing some of the best and largest universities in Northern Luzon.
+Baguio is the center of education in the Northern Philippines due to high performances in various professional licensure exams as well as adherence to high educational quality standards, housing some of the prestigious and largest universities in Northern Luzon.

-Elementary and secondary
+Elementary and Secondary schools

+The Baguio Schools Division Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.
+There are three schools district offices namely: District I, District II, and District III.

-The city has several public and private elementary and secondary schools.
-There are currently 45 public elementary schools and 21 public secondary schools in the city.
+The city has 45 public elementary schools and 21 public secondary schools.
 Most of its secondary private schools are divisions of the private universities of the city.
-The Philippine Science High School - CAR campus was established in the city on 2009 and is located in Irisan.
+The Philippine Science High School - CAR campus was established in the city in 2009 and is located in Irisan.
 In 2016, the city government established in Irisan the Baguio City Science High School to create a unified science high school campus.